pwittchen/wittchen.io/README.md

 secrets
 -------

-configure FTP credentials in `config.json` file
+configure FTP credentials in `_config.yml` file

+have a look at the [official documentation](https://hexo.io/docs/deployment.html#FTPSync)

 we don't want to commit FTP credentials to any remote repo